o1-labs/proof-systems/book/src/snarky/vars.md

 In this section we will introduce two types of variables:

-* Circuit vars, or `CVar`s, which are low-level variables representing field elements.
+* Circuit vars, or `FieldVar`s, which are low-level variables representing field elements.
 * Snarky vars, which are high-level variables that user can use to create more meaningful programs.

 ## Circuit vars